Timinator2000/Algorithm_X/03 - AlgorithmXSolver/01 - the AlgorithmXSolver.md

         # For the basic Algorithm X Solver, all solutions are always valid.
 However, a subclass
         # can add functionality to check solutions as they are being built to steer away from
         # invalid solutions.
-The basic Algorithm X Solver never modifies this attribue in any way.
+The basic Algorithm X Solver never modifies this attribue.
         self.solution_is_valid = True

-        # Create a column in Matrix A for every requirement.
+        # Create a column in the matrix for every requirement.
         self.matrix_a_root = DLXCell()
         self.matrix_a_root.size = 10000000
         self.matrix_a_root.title = 'root'

         self.col_headers = [DLXCell(requirement) for requirement in self.R]

+        # Row headers are never attached to the rest of the DLX matrix.
+They are only used
+        # currently to keep track of the action associated with each row.
         self.row_headers = {action:DLXCell(action) for action in self.A}

         self.R = {requirement:self.col_headers[i] for i, requirement in enumerate(self.R)}